rbergmair/recruitment_challenge/so1rb_doc/EXPLORATION.md

   features playing into this.
 - No separation.
 Another day older and deeper in debt.
 - But the idea was not as far fetched, as it may have sounded.
-This kind of data could come about, when the dimensions record, for example, signals from different sensors, but they are not meaningful at all times.
+This kind of data could come about when the dimensions record, for example, signals from different sensors, but they are not meaningful at all times.
 For example, if they are cameras, and only one of them has the lens-cap off at any one time, and $\mathtt{cid}$ records which one,